 What I felt was simply anger.
 Pure anger.
 I was angry that she thought she could get away with it—that they always think they can get away with it.
 I was angry that she believed she was better than me.
 I was angry that my feelings were of no significance to her or to anyone who had witnessed her terrible behavior towards me, who did nothing, who blamed me for it.
 Most of all, I was angry that the respect and kindness I always showed to Rebecca and to others was not reciprocated, not at all acknowledged or appreciated.

-What no one knew was I had been meticulously recording every incident with Rebecca in a journal and I had befriended the head of the HR department.
+What no one knew was I had been meticulously recording every incident with Rebecca in a journal.
 After nearly four years of working in the company, I finally decided I had had enough, it was time to move on.
 I wrote a long complaint letter, citing the ugliest, most racist, most demeaning things she said to me.
 I then submitted my notice to leave and proceeded to give copies of the letter to every person in management, HR, and, secretly, to every employee in our branch.
 In the end, nearly every person in the company had read the letter except for Rebecca.
 She was the last person to read it.

 I wasn’t there when it happened, but I was told that she broke down in tears in front of our bosses when the letter was read out loud.
 She had been admonished in front of everyone, humiliated and humbled.
 And I wasn’t there.
 I wasn’t there for her to blame or to incur her wrath.
 I wasn’t there to hear her weak apology, or her many excuses, which would all be meaningless to me anyway.
 I was, at that very moment, basking on a sunny beach in Italy sipping a cold drink as I read the email from a coworker describing how hurt she had been, how unsure and sheepish she had subsequently become.
 Revenge is sweet.